Defensive effort comes up short for Austin girls soccer team - Austin Daily Herald

 Defensive effort comes up short for Austin girls soccer team

-The Packer girls soccer team was on defense for much of the night as it lost to Red Wing 1-0 in Art Hass Stadium Tuesday.
+The Packer girls soccer team was on the defensive for much of the night as it lost to Red Wing 1-0 in Art Hass Stadium Tuesday.

-Austin (0-2 overall, 0-1 Big Nine) mustered just three shots on goal as it wasn’t able to get deep into the RW defense to create any big scoring opportunities.
+Austin (0-2 overall, 0-1 Big Nine) mustered just three shots on goal as it struggled to get deep into the RW defense to create any big scoring opportunities.

 “We were maybe a little bit too excited inside the 20-yard line and we hit the ball a little too hard.
 It went to them instead of us,” Austin junior Sarah Wangen said.